McGill-ECSE321-Fall2024/project-group-12/README.md

 Hi there!
 We appreciate your interest in our project.
 Here is a brief introduction from each member of the team:

 James: "Hi.
-I am a U2 Computer Enineering student at McGill.
+I am a U2 Computer Engineering student at McGill.
 A fun fact about me is that I speak Scottish Gaelic."

 Kennedy: "Hey!
 I am a U2 Computer Engineering student at McGill.
 A fun fact about me is that I LOVE bubble tea!"